airfoil-frontend/monad/README.md

-# Airfoil Monad
+# Airfoil x Monad Hackathon UI Kit

-This is a Next.js project that uses Tailwind CSS v4 and shadcn/ui components to build a modern web application.
+This is a Next.js project template proudly presented by Airfoil Engineering to build modern websites and applications with a UI kit built using shadcn/ui and Tailwind CSS v4 to get teams started immediately.

 ## Overview